sami-badawi/shapelogic-scala/README.md

 Java Abstract Window Toolkit (AWT) have had image functionality since Java 1.0.
 This feels dated and has many problems:
 * Java does not have the unsigned integer that are prevalent in image processing.
-* There are a lot of encapsulation.
+* AWT was made for the purpose of making GUIs and 2D graphics.
-* This was made for the purpose of making GUIs and 2D graphics
+* There are a lot of encapsulation and dependencies.
 * It feels clumsy.

 [BoofCV](http://boofcv.org) and [ImageJ](https://imagej.nih.gov/ij/features.html)
-are a good new image processing library for Java, but they don't use Scala's advanced type machinery.
+are a good new image processing library for Java, but they don't use Scala's advanced language features.

 ## Goals ##

-* Make very simple uniform classes to for images in ideomatic Scala
+* Make minimal uniform classes to for images in ideomatic Scala
 * Make loaders and savers for these
 * Port some algorithms from Shapelogic Java
   * Vectorization